yairdar/aguide/docs/tutorials/tasker/c06_deps/README.md

-# Tasker Quick Start Tutorial.
-Dependencies - Run Tasks in Parallel
+# Dependencies - Run Tasks in Parallel

 *[Dependencies](https://taskfile.dev/usage/#task-dependencies)
 in official documentation*

-## Dependencies - Run Tasks in Parallel
+## Intro to Dependencies - Run Tasks in Parallel

 [Here is the Taskfile](Taskfile.yml) to follow along.